-The building transformation was consuming for all the volunteers from the moment of purchase in Dec 2009 until studio upgrade in 2015.
-It was wistful thinking to imagine that I could nudge the organization’s vision with so much on the ground tasks to accomplish.
-Midstream, in 2013 the organization was again at a cross-road.
-It was then that I agreed to become staff under contract as a full-time ‘volunteer’ Executive Director.
+The building transformation literally was consuming for all the volunteers from the moment of purchase in December 2009 until the studio upgrade in 2015.
+It was wishful thinking to imagine that I could nudge the organization’s vision with so many tasks to accomplish.
+Midstream, in 2013, the organization was again at a crossroad.
+It was then that I agreed to become un-paid staff under contract as a full-time ‘volunteer’ Executive Director.
 Under this arrangement, the doors of WPAA-TV, now calling itself a media center, would be open daily for the first time.

-Tracing it a back to my ‘Social’ Work Story
+Tracing Back to My ‘Social’ Work Story

 I was hired by the new nonprofit new Blue Cross Blue Shield of CT (BCBSCT) in 1980 to work on manual systems.
-The recent corporate merger of Blue Cross of CT and Connecticut Medical Services (CMS/BS) was six months away from a major systems integration two years in the making.
+The corporate merger of Blue Cross of CT and Connecticut Medical Services (CMS|BS) was six months away from a major systems integration two years in the making.
 No one had yet done workflow analysis or forms design.
-A consultant, a few front-line managers grateful for the help, and I began the mission-critical work.
+A consultant, a few frontline managers grateful for the help, and I began the mission-critical work.
 Our workflow costs savings outcomes with work simplification designs were phenomenal.
-More than 100 times my salary, to be saved annually.
+More than 100 times my salary was to be saved annually.
 However, my team’s outcomes were rolled into the larger system project outcomes as if they were part of the original plan.
 They were not.
-Workflow changes were an afterthought and non-automated work simplification, a bonus.
-The many layers here: pay equity, headhunters, how to listen and to whom, and teamwork.
-All for sharing another time.
+Workflow changes were an afterthought and non-automated work simplification, a bonus Many layers here: pay equity, headhunters, how to listen and to whom, and teamwork.

 I had no idea my career would become decades of merger work.
-I also did not know I had been hired at 20% below pay-grade until years later when a corporate-wide pay level adjustment was mandated.
-It was a nonprofit after all.
+I also did not know I had been hired at 20% below pay-grade until years later when a corporate-wide pay level adjustment was mandated It was a nonprofit after all.
 Even with the title Methods Analyst, I saw myself as a people’s advocate.
 I merely had a new focus: improving healthcare systems.
-I had just served two years in VISTA in criminal justice on a poverty level stipend.
+I had just served two years in VISTA in criminal justice on a poverty-level stipend.
 I took public transportation.
 I enjoyed it.
-Still, do.
+Still do.

 The Bus Story

 Ultimately, I prevailed.
 It helped that I had built strong relationships with the Legal Dept. in my merger work.
-I suggested a public transportation route modification as a way to improve worker satisfaction, increase productivity and keep their commitment to the city.
-It was a win for all including public transit.
-The CT Dept. of Transportation rerouted a public bus to the North Haven campus and corporate subsidized monthly bus passes to keep their original commitment to the city.
+I suggested a public transportation route modification as a way to improve worker satisfaction, increase productivity, and keep the company’s commitment to the city.
+It was a win-win for all, which now included public transit.
+The CT Dept. of Transportation rerouted a public bus and corporate subsidized the monthly bus passes.
 My role in the change was never made public.
 However, within the community where it counted, the people on the bus, it was no secret.
-I remember telling my dad this advocacy/analyst bus story.
+I remember telling my dad this advocacy bus story.
 He replied, “It appears you take your life’s work to the job.”

 A Collective Crisis of Confidence Story

 The future of WPAA was fragile in 2009.
 At best it would be more of the same with less, or just, less.
-The volunteers with whom I served as their Cable Advisor were challenged by an impending 60% rent increase (not a typo) for the 128 Center St location, a changing cable TV landscape, volunteer burn-out or flame-out depending on one’s perspective, a very public ‘failed’ attempt to own a community building on the Parade Ground and losing the funding adjustment for the 60/40 sunset docket.
-(PURA #10-03-02)
+The volunteers with whom I served as their Cable Advisor were challenged by an impending 60% rent increase (not a typo) for the 128 Center St. location, a changing cable TV landscape, volunteer burn-out or flame-out depending on one’s perspective, a very public ‘failed’ attempt to own a community building on the Parade Ground and losing the funding adjustment for the 60/40 sunset docket (PURA #10-03-02).

-I was not sure if I was up for what another Community Building Project would require of me.
+I was not sure if I were up for what another Community Building Project would require of me.
 In my opinion, for WPAA to be viable there were 20 years of lost potential as a community entity to overcome; thus the metaphorical project name.
 Only two people in town truly understood the bedrock on which Community TV was founded.
 One, to this day, must be publicly mute.
 There was more than a building to renovate and reinvigorate.

 Important Rooms Story

 Several skilled blue-collar workers contributed time and talent over a few years to create today’s WPAA-TV and Community Media Center.
-None have an interest in the services provided nor the ideals represented.
+None had an interest in the services provided, nor the ideals represented.
 They did it as buddies of the real Huizenga behind the community building, my husband, Curt.
 The WPAA-TV board was not unanimous in the decision to buy.
 Some believed the naysayers, others became naysayers themselves.
 The biggest decision in the organization’s history was made with a one-vote majority.
 The disgruntled began calling WPAA “Huizenga TV.”

 The Loan Gift Story

 It is unclear why this happened.
 At zero-hour in the property negotiations, the property owner who agreed to hold the mortgage decided the conditions needed to change.
 He now wanted a substantial down payment, the interest rate was one percent too low and he would not pay the in arrears property taxes.
 More hurdles.
 WPAA needed to secure additional financing and the clock was ticking as a closing date had been set with a penalty if delayed.
-All overtures to consider being a benefactor or supporter were dismissed by both the property owner or the realtor.
+All overtures to consider being a benefactor or supporter were dismissed by both the property owner and the realtor.
 Yes, conspiracy theories did surface in my mind.
 I was exhausted.

 On a cold November morning, as I was preparing to leave for my day job, my dad came into my kitchen and said, “Why have you not asked me for help?
 I can loan WPAA money.
 Why not!
 I like it.
 It can work for me.
-On a loan I can do better than a bank CD.
-I think it should be interest only the 1st year too.
+On a loan, I can do better than a bank CD.
+I think it should be interest only in the first year, too.
 Yep.
 I have been listening to your phone calls.
 I think 5% is a good deal.
-You should give my offer consideration.
+You should give my offer consideration.”

 I almost laughed as I cried.
 He was so sincere.
 He obviously had given this idea measured consideration.
 He was right.
 His offer would be good for WPAA.
 I also had no idea he had any money.
 If you knew him you would understand.